Marcellus Coffermans (active 1549-1578)

 The idea of a gift was proposed as early as February 1804.
 At first it was intended to take the form of a gold vase.
 By late 1805, the decision had been made to substitute this for a service of silver plate.

-four different London makers, chosen because of their individual areas of specialisation: William Fountain and John Moore for the plates and dishes; John Edwards for the tureens (pictured) and decorative bowls, and, Joseph Preedy for the centrepiece.
+Four different London makers were chosen because of their individual areas of specialisation: William Fountain and John Moore for the plates and dishes; John Edwards for the tureens (pictured) and decorative bowls, and, Joseph Preedy for the centrepiece.

 Sir Frances Chantrey (1781-1841)

-Lord Castlereagh was Foreign Secretary from 1812 to 1822 in Lord Liverpool’s government and one of the chief architects of the Treaty of Vienna which brought Europe together after the fall of Napoleon.
+Lord Castlereagh was Foreign Secretary from 1812 to 1822 in Lord Liverpool’s government.
+He was one of the chief architects of the Treaty of Vienna which brought Europe together after the fall of Napoleon.

 He had made his mark in Pitt’s government, overseeing the Act of Union which dismantled the Irish Parliament in 1801.
-He became increasingly unpopular, especially after the Peterloo Massacre.
-He took his own life in 1822.
+He became increasingly unpopular, especially after the Peterloo Massacre and he took his own life in 1822.